planetarian/BetterDiscordPlugins/README.md

 ## InlineJsEval
 Allows you to execute JavaScript directly from within the textbox by typing e.g. `eval(1 + 1)` and pressing tab after the closing parenthesis.
 Drive responsibly.

+## Texty
+Let's you make loud, obnoxious emoji block text using markup e:like this:

 ## Zalgo
 Creates zalgo text l̕i̸̶͜ḱ͟e͏̶͢ ̨̛t̢̛҉̧ḩ͘i͘̕͏́͟ş̸̢͘͏ (see http://eeemo.net/) by typing e.g. `{{some text here}}` and pressing tab or enter.
 Discord helps keep the corruption from extending beyond the line containing it, so no worries about obscuring unrelated text.